Spreadsheet User Interface Overview

 Regional ones will change its displaying format according to the system locale, but international ones won’t change.
 Please refer to Microsoft Office Support - Format a date the way you want .

-Keikai can display conditional formatting set in an Excel file.
+Keikai can display conditional formatting you specify in an Excel file.
 This feature allows you to highlight cells with the given conditions.
 In the case below, the values in the “Income” column has conditional formatting enabled:

-- Modify conditional formatting in Keikai UI is not supported at the moment.
+- Modifying conditional formatting in Keikai UI or API is not supported yet.

 Keikai can read a named range from an xlsx file, so you can specify a named range in a formula like